patihan23/patihan23/README.md

 ## 🚀 About Me
 🎓 Business Computer Graduate from **Rajamangala University of Technology Isan**
 🌐 Passionate about **Web Development**
-💻 Always eager to learn new tech, tools, and frameworks
+💻 Always eager to learn new technologies and frameworks

 ---